How to Start a Business: The Side Hustle Route

 - Develop cash flow (money coming in vs. money going out)

 Transitioning from side hustle to a full-time business is doable.
 Remember, the fact that your side hustle has customers places you ahead in the game.
 The person with the side hustle has an advantage.
-Research of your market or niche and organizing your side hustle tasks and activities in categories fundamental to the business operation are the first steps.
+Researching your market or niche, applying business fundamentals/principles to your side hustle and planning for it is the thing you need to do to become a full-time business.

 Featured Image: www.arrianeserafico.com